rmcanany/SolidEdgeStorekeeper/Readme.md

 ## PRE-POPULATING THE LIBRARY

+This feature does not yet support multiple materials per category.
+It is temporarily disabled.

 You can add items to the library ahead of time.
 Enable the `Pre-populate` checkbox to get started.

 Note, for items with multiple materials available, the material must be selected before starting this process.
 Click on an applicable item and select the desired material when prompted.